 The IHA should consist of an evaluation sufficient to enable Alliance network PCPs to assess the acute, chronic, and preventive health needs of the member and assume responsibility for effective management of the member’s health care service needs.

-For children, the IHA must consist of the elements found in the most recent periodicity schedule recommended by the American Academy of Pediatrics (AAP).
-PCPs must provide preventive health visits for all members under 21 years of age at times specified by the most recent AAP periodicity schedule.
-The schedule requires more frequent visits than the periodicity schedule of the Child Health and Disability Prevention (CHDP) program.
-The IHA must bring members up to date with all currently recommended preventive services and include all assessment components required by the CHDP for the younger age nearest to the child’s current age.
+For children, the IHA must consist of the elements found in the most recent periodicity schedule recommended by Bright Futures/American Academy of Pediatrics (AAP).
+PCPs must provide preventive health visits for all members through 21 years of age at times specified by the most recent AAP periodicity schedule.
+The IHA must bring members up to date with all currently recommended preventive services and include all assessment components required by AAP.
+Alliance network PCP compliance will be assessed during site reviews and on-going chart audits.